Balancing Work and Size with Bounded Buffers: Buffer Management with SRPT-based Priorities

-Now let us to show that there are sufficiently many $\PO$ packets in order to map all of $OPT$ packets such that at most $2L-1$ bytes are assigned by step A1 to each transmitted packet of $\PO$ and additionally at most $2L-1$ bytes are assigned to the HOL packet of $\PO$ by step A2.
+Now let us show that there are sufficiently many $\PO$ packets to map all of $\OPT$ packets such that at most $2L-1$ bytes are assigned by step A1 to each transmitted packet of $\PO$ and additionally at most $2L-1$ bytes are assigned to the HOL packet of $\PO$ by step A2.
 Recall that the claim holds for time $t-$.
 Consider the arrival of the $t$-th packet $p$.
-If $\PO$ accepts $p$, then the claim holds, since this new packet can support the block changes (and possible addition) that may potentially occur if $OPT$ also accepts $p$.
+If $\PO$ accepts $p$, then the claim holds, since this new packet can support the block changes (and possible addition) that may potentially occur if $\OPT$ also accepts $p$.
 If $\PO$ does not accept $p$ then by the definition of $\PO$ this can only happen if the buffer occupancy of $\PO$ is at least $B-2L+1$.
-Clearly, the overall length of a block mapped by step A1 to any $\PO$ packet is at most $2L-1$ (by definition).
-Furthermore, since we have shown that $R_t \geq M^P_t$, and by definition the blocks are of overall length at least $L$, it must follow that the overall length of packets in $\PO$ covers at least this amount of overall length of packets in $OPT$ mapped to $\PO$ by step A1.
-It follows that the remaining overall length of packets in the buffer of $OPT$ that are not mapped by step A1 can be at most $2L-1$ (the possibly unused space in $\PO$).
-It follows that the overall length of packets mapped to the HOL packet of $\PO$ by step A2 is at most $2L-1$, as required. \end{proof}
+Clearly, the total length of a block mapped by step A1 to any $\PO$ packet is at most $2L-1$ (by definition).
+Furthermore, since we have shown that $R_t \geq M^P_t$, and by definition the blocks are of total length at least $L$, it must follow that the total length of packets in $\PO$ covers at least this amount of total length of packets in $\OPT$ mapped to $\PO$ by step A1.
+It follows that the remaining total length of packets in the buffer of $\OPT$ that are not mapped by step A1 can be at most $2L-1$ (the possibly unused space in $\PO$).
+It follows that the total length of packets mapped to the HOL packet of $\PO$ by step A2 is at most $2L-1$, as required. \end{proof}

-The proof of Theorem~\ref{thm:pq-one} now follows immediately from Lemma~\ref{pq_faster}.
+The proof of Theorem~\ref{t:srpt-po-upper-bound} now follows immediately from Lemma~\ref{l:srpt_po_faster}.